-There were 35 million Americans age 65 or older counted in the 2000 Census.
-One quarter of these elderly Americans live in one of three states: California, Florida, and New York.
-Six other states — Illinois, Michigan, New Jersey, Ohio, Pennsylvania, and Texas — have more than 1 million elderly each and account for another one-quarter of Americans age 65 or older.
-These nine states are also the most populous, and include about one-half of the total U.S. population.
-Sparsely populated states such as Alaska, Wyoming, Vermont, and North Dakota have very small elderly populations — less than 100,000 each in 2000.
+About 52 million Americans are age 65 or older, according to the Census Bureau’s 2018 population estimates.
+One quarter of these older Americans live in one of three states: California, Florida, and Texas.
+Seven other states—Georgia, Illinois, Michigan, New York, North Carolina, Ohio, and Pennsylvania—account for another one-quarter of Americans age 65 or older.
+These 10 states are also the most populous and include over half of the total U.S. population.
+Sparsely populated states such as Alaska, North Dakota, South Dakota, Wyoming, and Vermont have very small older populations—less than 150,000 each in 2018.

-Excerpted from PRB’s Population Bulletin “Elderly Americans,” by Christine L. Himes.
+Excerpted from PRB’s Population Bulletin, “Elderly Americans,” by Christine L. Himes, and updated in 2019.